 Declaring Aboriginal Places is a way of recognising and legally protecting Aboriginal cultural heritage.
-Any land in NSW that is deemed to have special significance for Aboriginal culture, including public and private land, can be declared as an Aboriginal Place.
+Any land in NSW that is deemed to have special significance for Aboriginal culture, including public and private land, can be proposed for declaration as an Aboriginal Place.

-The NSW Government has an ongoing program of assessing and recommending the declaration and gazettal of areas as Aboriginal Places throughout NSW.
+The NSW Government has an ongoing program of assessing and recommending the declaration of areas as Aboriginal Places.
 These declarations are a conservation tool and advance the recognition, protection and understanding of Aboriginal cultural values throughout NSW.

 Listing on the State Heritage Register and conservation agreements under Part 4 of the National Parks and Wildlife Act 1974 can also further protect Aboriginal Places.

-To report harm to Aboriginal items or sites Environment Line 131 555
+To report harm to Aboriginal items or sites phone the Environment Line on 131 555.

-Nominate Aboriginal Items for listing on the State Heritage Register
+Nominate a place or item for listing on the State Heritage Register

 When considering an item for listing, the Heritage Council carefully assesses its heritage significance and consults with land owners/managers, the Aboriginal community and the broader community.
 An item is listed on the register after the Minister agrees to the Heritage Council's recommendation that it is of State heritage significance.